 Budapest hosts also one of the best Christmas markets in Europe, in case you’re visiting during the holidays!

 The best Christmas Markets in Europe – Where to find some snow

 Visiting Bratislava Christmas Market

 Visit Christmas Alley in Naples (Italy)

-Barcelona (Spain) – A warm October destination in Europe
+Barcelona (Spain) – The Warm October Destination in Europe

 If you still don’t know where to go on vacation in October but you want a warm place, look no further: Barcelona is perfect for this kind of trip.